Hampton Park

 Civil War to Public Park

+After the war, the grounds found new purpose in 1901 as the site of the South Carolina Interstate and West Indian Exposition.
 The City of Charleston acquired the land in 1903, creating what we now know as Hampton Park - named after Confederate General Wade Hampton III.
-The design wasn't left to chance, either.
-The city brought in Olmsted, Olmsted & Elliott, a prestigious Boston landscaping firm, to work their magic on the space.
+The city brought in Olmsted, Olmsted & Elliott, a prestigious Boston landscaping firm, to design the space.

 Features and Amenities